What I've Done: Commercial performance

-Despite Minutes to Midnight having mixed responses, the song made big debuts on the US charts during the chart week of April 21, 2007.
+The song made big debuts on the US charts during the chart week of April 21, 2007.
 The song debuted in the top 10 of the US Hot 100 on April 10, 2007, at #7.
 It is the band's second highest debut to date on the chart (this title was previously held by "Somewhere I Belong" which opened at #47), earning "Hot Shot" debut of the week, and subsequently becoming the third highest position for a Linkin Park single to date on the Hot 100.
 The song was their highest debut until they released "New Divide" in May 2009.
 At the time of its debut it was only the eleventh song since 2000 to debut at #7 or higher on the Hot 100, and only the third song to do so by an artist not from American Idol.
 The song was partly fueled by digital sales, debuting at #4 on the digital chart.
 The song was certified 6× Platinum by the RIAA on May 12, 2022.
 It reached 3 million downloads by early 2011, making it their most successful digital song in the US.
 As of January 2015, the song has sold 3,700,000 copies in the US.

 In addition the song became only the third song ever to open at #1 on the Modern Rock chart, also becoming the band's seventh number one on the chart.
-It held the #1 spot on Alternative Songs for 15 consecutive weeks, at the time tying it with Marcy Playground's "Sex and Candy" The song also reached #1 on the Mainstream Rock chart, where it stayed for 8 consecutive weeks.
+It held the #1 spot on Alternative Songs for 15 consecutive weeks, at the time tying it with Marcy Playground's "Sex and Candy," and was the number one song for the year on this chart.
+The song also reached #1 on the Mainstream Rock chart, where it stayed for 8 consecutive weeks.
 In the iTunes music store, the song had reached number two.
 It was kept out of the top spot by "Give It to Me" by Timbaland.
 The music video is the first to reach the number 1 spot on TRL for Linkin Park video history.
 It has also become a moderate hit on the Adult Top 40, and Pop 100 Airplay charts, peaking at number 21 and 17 respectively on those charts.

-The song hit #6 in the UK once the physical format was released, making it Linkin Park's highest-charting UK single.
+The song hit #6 in the UK once the physical format was released, making it Linkin Park's highest-charting UK single for over 17 years, until "The Emptiness Machine" reached #4 in September 2024.

+In September 2023, for the 35th anniversary of Modern Rock Tracks (by which time it had been renamed to Alternative Airplay), Billboard ranked "What I've Done" at number 64 on its list of the 100 most successful songs in the chart's history.

-In other media
+Usage in media

-In August 2022, an internet meme was born using "What I've Done" as a template for various films "but it came out in 2007."
-It was inspired by the usage of the song in the first Transformers film to showcase how well the song fits with other closing scenes in other media.
+"What I've Done" was featured in the 2007 science fiction film Transformers, where it appears in the final scene and the closing credits.
+The song is also present on Transformers: The Album, which features the movie soundtrack.
+The song was also featured in the 2008 video game Guitar Hero World Tour.